iMissile/Self.Writing/Notes/DataScience_notes.md

 # 17.01.2025
 - [Making art with R](https://github.com/gkaramanis/aRtist/tree/main)
+- [Browser use](https://github.com/browser-use/browser-use) is the easiest way to connect your AI agents with the browser.

 # 10.01.2025
 - [GitHub - BurntSushi/xsv](https://github.com/BurntSushi/xsv): A fast CSV command line toolkit written in Rust.